 The neighborhood meeting was held on Night to Unite.
 Upon discovering the conflict, the developer offered to answer questions from neighboring property owners outside of the scheduled meeting and to hold another meeting if desired by neighboring property owners.
 The neighborhood policy requires the meeting to be held at least seven days before the public hearing, that requirement was met.

-At the October 3, 2022 Council meeting the Mayor allowed limited public comment the minutes from that meeting are attached.
+Public comment was allowed at the October 3, 2022 City Council meeting, the minutes from that meeting are attached.

 Staff Recommendation

 By motion, approve the Resolution.

 Attachment List